kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 acc, result = pdc.validate(*weights)
 ```

-Note that shrynk is in this example not only 30% better in size (check the arrows), but also much better in terms of read- and write time compared to the single best strategy `csv+xz`.
+Note that shrynk is in this example not only 31% better in size (check the arrows), but also much better in terms of read- and write time compared to always applying the single best strategy, `csv+xz`.
+The `1.001` value indicates it is only 0.1% away from what would be achievable in terms of size if it would always choose the best compression per file in the validation set.
+At the same time, it is 6.653 times slower in terms of reading time compared to always chosing the best.
+It was after all optimizing for size.

 ```
 [shrynk] s=1 w=0 r=0